UPPMAX/HPC-python/docs/intro.rst

       - Create a working directory where you can code along.
 We recommend creating it under the course project storage directory

       - Example.
-If your username is mrspock and you are at UPPMAX, this we recommend you create this folder:
+If your username is "mrspock" and you are at UPPMAX, this we recommend you create this folder:

-         /proj/nobackup/snic2022-22-641/mrspock/pythonUPPMAX
+         /proj/snic2022-22-641/nobackup/mrspock/pythonUPPMAX

    .. tab:: HPC2N